nehaljwani/team.exiv2.org/book/IMaEA.md

 .../book/build $
 ```

 We could of course add other classes to this program.
-We could have _**class Building**_ and add buildings to the college.
-This visitor could visit all the buildings.
+We could have **class Building** and add buildings to the college.
+The visitor could visit all the buildings.
 We could have rooms in every building.
 I am sure you get the idea.

 In a JPEG, we have a linked list of segments.
 So we visitor has a visitSegment() method.
 As JPEG has an embedded Exif Tiff, so we have visitExif(), visitIFD(), visitTag(), visitXMP().
 The visitor knows nothing about how to navigate the file.